aungcvt/frontend-guideline/css-guide.md

 > e.g. id="abc_def"

-> Not: id="abc-def"
+> Don't: id="abc-def"

 Don't use camelCase for id.
 Leave camelCase for Javascript variables or other programming language variables.

-> Not: id="someThing doNotUseThis"
+> Don't: id="someThing doNotUseThis"

-Other things like capitalize or small letters, numbers and special characters follow class name.
+Other things like capitalize or small letters, numbers and special characters follow class name guide above.

+# Include

+## Inline
+Don't use inline styles.

+> Don't: <div style="margin-top: 0px;">

+Inline styles can be used when changing something ( working on dynamic styles ) from Javascript.

+Even don't use that way.
+For best practice, try changing class name from Javascript.